Step 9: Production Ready #

 - Configuration Reference — All YAML options

-- Litmus fixtures — all 20 fixtures the plugin exposes
+- Litmus fixtures — every fixture the pytest plugin provides

 litmus_*markers and their sidecar equivalents - pytest-native Reference — how Litmus tests use pytest's own collection / fixtures / markers